-The parish is built in the Early English Gothic style and consists of nave, north and south aisles, north and south transepts, chancel and baptistry.
+The Church is built in the Early English Gothic style and consists of nave, north and south aisles, north and south transepts, chancel and baptistry.
 The building is faced with Kentish Rag Stone with buttresses, windows copings and entrances of hard white Portland Stone.
-The great end of the Sanctuary has for it’s only ornament a niche and canopt with a white stone statue of Our Lady of Dolours, the work of Mr. Lindsey Clark, ABRS.
+A fuller history of the Parish can be found here: Parish History

 At the front of the church in the south aisle the statue of Our Lady may be seen now above the Lady Altar.
 This gift from Cardinal Wiseman is one of two items that survive from earlier buildings, the other being the bell on the outside of the church.
 In the north transcept there are two statues, one of St. Joseph, the other of St. Anthony.

 The stained glass windows in the church are predominantly the work of the artist Hardman.
 In the south aisle there are three windows put in by Canon Coote; St. Francis de Sales; the English Martyrs; and the window giving thanks for the preservation of the church in the Second World War dedicated to St. Francis of Assisi.
 The St. Therese window in the south transept is the work of John Trinick.
 The north aisle contains windows in memory of various parishioners.
 In 1999, to celebrate the 150th anniversary of the parish, a new window was commissioned by Matthew Lloyd-Winder.The original sketches were drawn by Sheila Barr.
 The window depicts the figure of Christ in glory and was blessed by Bishop Vincent Nichols, Auxialliary Bishop of Westminster, during the Jubilee Year.